 Nuclear heart scans are used for three main purposes:

 In the procedure, two sets of pictures are taken.
 The first set is taken right after a stress test, while your heart is beating fast.
-During a stress test, you exercise to make your heart work hard and beat fast.
+During a stress test, you exercise to make your heart work better and beat faster.
 If you can't exercise, you may be given medicine to increase your heart rate.
 This is called a pharmacological stress test.

 The second set of pictures is taken later, while your heart is at rest and beating at a normal rate.